Cardiff city centre: Queen Street and vicinity

 Queen Street (Heol y Frenhines) is the main thoroughfare in the city, now wholly pedestrianised.
 Most of Queen Street, from the castle moat to Dumfries Place, used to be called Crockherbtown (Crockherbtown Lane can still be found off Park Place), but the street was renamed in honour of Queen Victoria in 1886.
 Queen Street was pedestrianised in 1974 and is served by Cardiff Queen Street railway station on Station Terrace.
 It meets Dumfries Place/Newport Road at its eastern end, Duke Street/Castle Street at its western, and Park Place approximately halfway along.
 Further down Park Place is the New Theatre, a local landmark is Principality House, head office of the Principality Building Society.
 To the north running parallel is Greyfriars Road, referring to the site of an old monastery, a traditional office location that has recently seen conversion to bars, apartments and hotels as offices move to the new business parks on the edge of the city, or to the better connected southern end of the city centre.

 Charles Street, named after the landowner (and twice Cardiff mayor) Charles Vachell, was originally built in the 1840s as luxury housing.
 When Cardiff's new drainage was being devised, in 1849, Charles Street was described as Cardiff's "principal street".
-It joins the north side of Queen Street about half way along its length.
+It joins the north side of Queen Street about halfway along its length.
 The street became more commercial later in the 1800s.
-In the 1970s it became the home of the Wesl Arts Council's Oriel gallery.
+In the 1970s it became the home of the Welsh Arts Council's Oriel gallery.
 It is also the location of St Davids Catholic Cathedral.